cornerman/i3-easyfocus/README.md

  -w    print window id, does not change focus
  -a    label visible windows on all outputs
- -c    label visible windows within current container
+ -c    label visible windows within current container -r    rapid mode, keep on running until Escape is pressed
 ```

 You can change the keybindings and the font in ```src/config.h```.